alpyen/Overgrowth-Scripting-Helper/README.md

   - Change the transparency of the treeview icons to the treeview's BackColor so it doesn't look glitched.
 - Maybe do not attach fulltext for searching and just the necessary keywords?
 - Search only on the visible text and not on the full text?
   - This implies that overloads will not expand if the function name is not visible.
+However someone might want to hide parameter names to not search for them?

 ##### Settings
 - (later?)
 Set windows ontoppable